Privacy Policy

 Our service may contain links to third-party websites or services.
 We are not responsible for the privacy practices of these third parties.
 We encourage you to read their privacy policies before providing any personal information.

-Your information may be transferred to and processed in countries other than your own.
-We ensure appropriate safeguards are in place to protect your personal information in accordance with applicable data protection laws.
+Your information may be transferred to and processed in countries other than your own, including the United States, where some of our AI infrastructure providers operate.
+We ensure appropriate safeguards are in place, including standard contractual clauses where required, to protect your personal information in accordance with applicable data protection laws.

 Our service is not intended for children under 18 years of age.
 We do not knowingly collect personal information from children under 18.
 If you become aware that a child has provided us with personal information, please contact us.